• Skip to main content

 • Unsweetened non-dairy milk - Any type of dairy-free milk will work (almond milk, soy milk, oat milk, etc.), just make sure it's not flavoured and / or sweetened.
 (Note: you can leave the milk out if you need a more firm/stiff frosting for piping and decorating).

 • Unsalted Vegan Butter - You'll need to use the sticks, not the type that you get in containers / tubs, they'll make your frosting too soft.
-See the FAQ section below for brand recommendations.
+If you can't find unsalted vegan butter, simply omit the salt from the recipe.
+I like Melt Sticks and Becel Plant-Based Sticks, but other brands like Earth Balance sticks and Flora will also work well.
+This ingredient cannot be substituted.

 IMPORTANT: Always make sure that your butter is slightly softened before starting, NOT melted or TOO soft.
 To make sure your butter is at the ideal softness, lightly press your finger into it.
 If it leaves a shallow indent, your butter is at the perfect temperature.
 If your finger sinks into the butter with barely any effort, your butter is too soft.
 Refrigerate it until it has firmed up and then test it again.